 Encourage more vibrant and frequent discussions by giving every student a pathway to participation.
 Use annotations to provide richer feedback and facilitate peer-to-peer learning.
-Instructors can also spark new conversations using chat, polls, and Q&A boards.
+Instructors can also spark new conversations using chat, polls, social annotations in PDFS and Q&A boards.
+It’s no longer just about discussions when it comes to student engagement.

 Lend structure to your course experience.
 Milestones help students see what’s expected of them, and when, so they make substantive, on-time contributions.